 Dealing with complaints about your snoring

-It’s common to be caught off guard—not to mention to feel a little hurt—when a partner complains about your snoring.
-After all, you probably didn’t even realize it was happening.
-And although it might seem silly that snoring can cause such relationship turmoil, it’s a common and a very real problem.
+It's common to be caught off guard—and feel a little hurt—when a partner complains about your snoring.
+After all, you probably didn't even realize it was happening.
+And although it might seem silly that snoring can cause such relationship turmoil, it's a common and a very real problem.